bt3gl/building_blog/content/heroku_crash.md

 ```
 (if this is how you run your application).

 In the Procfile, each line has a task name, a colon, and the command that runs the task.
-We use web here because Heroku recognizes it as the task that start the web server.
+We use web here because Heroku recognizes it as the task that starts the web server.
 Heroku gives this task a PORT environment variable, and set it to the port in which the application needs to listen for requests.

 ### Using Foreman to Emulate Heroku

-The Heroku Toolbet includes Foreman, used to run the app locally through the Procfile for testing purposes.
+The Heroku Toolbelt includes Foreman, used to run the app locally through the Procfile for testing purposes.
 The environment variables set at Heroku must be defined locally.
 Just create a file var.env with this information:

 ```
 FLASK_CONFIG=heroku